jchacks/rust_python_server/README.md

 Rust Axum Web Server loads the python module and exposes the function at `/invoke`.

 The python function needs to be thread safe, depending on how intensive the python function is and how the GIL is handled can affect the benchmarks, for example using `time.sleep` as a proxy for "cpu work" is not great as the GIL is released for the whole time sleeping.
 A bare loop `while time.time() - start < 0.1: pass` is also not representative of invoking python libraries which might release the GIL during their operation.
-Repeated XGBoost invocatons also scale very badly, not sure of the cause of this.
+Repeated XGBoost invocatons also scale very badly, not sure of the root cause.

 ## Testing

-Useful to check the endpoint with curl:
+Useful to check the endpoint with `curl`:

 ```bash
 $ curl --header "Content-Type: application/json" \